 Single Page Applications take advantage of this repetition.

 Let’s say your view of the website is a painting of a house and a tree.
 Traditional, multi-page websites paint the entire picture for you on the server and send it over to your browser.

 SPAs give you the paint-by-numbers guides for the site, including the repeating guides you’ll likely be using, and then pipes the right paint (data and content) to fill out the template.

-Either way you see the same tree, but the speed of SPA comes in when you request new content - like clicking on “next”, filtering results, opening a mail or - in this little metaphor - asking to see a different tree.
+Either way you see the same tree, but the speed of SPA comes in when you request new content — like clicking on “next”, filtering results, opening a mail or in our case, asking to see a different tree.

-In a traditional website your request for a new tree would cause the server to repaint the entire picture and send it back.
+On a traditional website, your request for a new tree would cause the server to repaint the entire picture and send it back.

 With an Single Page Application, the server says “hey, I’ve got a new tree for you, but you’ve already got the house so just leave that the same”, then sends you updated instructions for a new tree and the paint to make it.

-There are many benefits to SPA solutions such as improved application performance and consistency, and reduced development time and infrastructure costs.
+There are many benefits to SPA solutions — such as improved application performance, consistency, reduced development time, and infrastructure costs.

 [Advantage #1] Single Time File Load Each of HTML, CSS, JS

 Single Page Application, after the initial page load, the server doesn’t send any more HTML to you — you download it all right at the beginning.